alphagov/govuk-rfcs/rfc-033-violation-of-srp-and-the-open-closed-principle.md

 It tends to arise because it is quick and easy to add new responsibilities in this way, but it quickly leads you into trouble as the system grows in complexity.

-I propose that we refactor to something the promotes extensibility:
+I propose that we refactor to something that promotes extensibility:

 &nbsp;